pinmonl/pinmonl/README.md

 # Pinmonl

+> Releases are deleted as it is still not stable enough.

 ## What is Pinmonl
 A bookmark manager for developers:
 - Shows package status and statistics, e.g. GitHub star, list of versions/tags.